Spiros7bit/SSVEP-Based-Brain-Computer-Interface-BCI/README.md

 ## Overview

-This project implements a real-time Steady-State Visually Evoked Potential (SSVEP) Brain-Computer Interface (BCI) using an ESP32 microcontroller.
+This project implements a real-time Steady-State Visually Evoked Potential (SSVEP) Brain-Computer Interface (BCI) using an ESP32 microcontroller and a custom PCB for analog interface.
 It was developed as part of a thesis and demonstrates how EEG signals can be processed and classified in real time on embedded hardware.

 The system detects brain responses to visual stimuli at specific frequencies and converts them into control decisions.